d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 student@linux-ess:~$ sudo pvcreate /dev/sdb6
   Physical volume "/dev/sdb6" successfully created.
 ```
-All of the partitions are now read to be mounted, used as swapspace or added to a volume group.
+All of the partitions are now ready to be mounted, used as swapspace or added to a volume group.
 We’ll check our partitions and mount point with the fdisk and lsblk commands.
 We can check all physical volumes with the pvs command.
 ```bash
 student@linux-ess:~$ sudo fdisk -l
 ...